Amphicheiras/3D-Spatial-Audio/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GPL-3.0 License - see the LICENSE file for details.

 ### Acknowledgments

 Special thanks to the open-source audio community and JUCE for their continuous support and resources.

+Super special thanks to Jan Wilczek!

 # Useful Links
 - [3D Audio Demo](https://www.youtube.com/watch?v=a4mpK_2koR4&t=425s)